 To begin with, try to make sure you get the answers to 3 key questions, if you are asked to make a choice about your healthcare:

 - What are my options?

 - What are the pros and cons of each option for me?

 - How do I get support to help me make a decision that is right for me?

 *Ask 3 Questions is based on Shepherd et al. Three questions that patients can ask to improve the quality of information physicians give about treatment options: A cross-over trial.
 Patient Education and Counselling, 2011;84:379-85

 Sources and acknowledgements

 This information has been developed by the RCOG Patient Information Committee.
-It is based on the NICE Guideline Ectopic Pregnancy and Miscarriage: Diagnosis and Initial Management, which you can find online at: www.nice.org.uk/guidance/CG154.
+It is based on the NICE Guideline Ectopic Pregnancy and Miscarriage: Diagnosis and Initial Management.

-This leaflet was reviewed before publication by women attending clinics in Liverpool, Chester, Prescot and Wrexham, by the RCOG Women’s Network and by the RCOG Women’s Voices Involvement Panel.
+This information was reviewed before publication by women attending clinics in Liverpool, Chester, Prescot and Wrexham, by the RCOG Women’s Network and by the RCOG Women’s Voices Involvement Panel.